What’s Wrong with Annual Reviews – and 6 Tips to Improve Them

 - The support the employee needs going forward.

 Company culture matters – and employees want credit for their contributions to it.
-In fact, 35% of employees plan to put greater emphasis on their contributions to company culture in self-assessments.
-That’s ahead of how much they plan to emphasize their business contributions!
+In fact, a greater number of employers today emphasize contributions to company culture in self-assessments.

 “Employees are investing more of their whole selves into the workplace.
-A culture that fosters positivity through recognition, continuous feedback and the sharing of goals for the purpose of receiving supported growth recreates an environment where employees have a greater sense of belonging, purpose, achievement, happiness and enthusiasm,” says Cataldo.
+A culture that fosters positivity through recognition, continuous feedback and the sharing of goals for the purpose of receiving supported growth recreates an environment where employees have a greater sense of belonging, purpose, achievement, happiness and enthusiasm,” says Cataldo from Workhuman.

-While it might be more difficult to quantify employees’ impact on company culture, front-line managers can almost always see if employees’ lift up or bring down others.
+While it might be more difficult to quantify employees’ impact on company culture, your managers can almost always see if employees lift up or bring down others.
 Make that part of the assessment, having managers and employees identify behaviors that add to or detract from culture.

 Annual, bi-annual, quarterly, monthly – whatever frequency you choose – is predictable and usually relies on the same person or people to review the same performance.